 The state has always been engaged in security-related activities, but these have changed over time — particularly in the twenty-first century.
 Today, state surveillance cannot be considered without noting the role of data flows — including personal data — between private corporations and government agencies.

 In this video, David Lyon walks us through the history of state and surveillance.
-From the advent of computer-based communications, to the events of 9/11 (that is, September 11, 2001), to the rise of social media and finally to the revelations made by Edward Snowden, we see that as surveillance and data collection has become more ubiquitous, trust is eroding.
+From the advent of computer-based communications, to the events of September 11, to the rise of social media and, finally, to the revelations made by Edward Snowden, we see that as surveillance and data collection have become more ubiquitous, trust is eroding.

-Lyon points toward a future that isn’t absent of surveillance, but where data and how it is collected is subject to norms of justice.
+Lyon points toward a future that isn’t absent of surveillance, but where data and how it is collected are subject to norms of justice.
 For this to happen, citizens and policy makers alike must rethink fair and proportional use of the public’s data.
-Ultimately, Lyon concludes that surveillance affects everyone, and therefore everyone should be concerned.
+Ultimately, Lyon concludes that surveillance affects everyone and, therefore, everyone should be concerned.

 There’s always some power involved in the question of surveillance.
 There’s always power over others by some.
 So, there’s bound to be some tension in the notion of surveillance.
 From the twentieth century, we see state surveillance growing quite rapidly with the development of computer-based communications and computer-based storage and collection of data.
 9/11 was a turning point — it was a turning point for a number of reasons.
 But what was unprecedented was the response to it — the immediate creation, for example, in the US of the Department of Homeland Security, which very quickly was turning, actually, to corporations for their source of information on how to understand a situation such as had just emerged.